Young Artist Nomination Process

 If the answer is yes, please submit the following:

-(2) Eight to 12 examples of creative work in the form of clear, well-focused high-resolution digital photos (at least 300 ppi/dpi and no less than 8" x 10" in size) on a DVD or CD-ROM.
-You may send the original artworks if good photos are unobtainable on your end (all visual materials are returned).
+2) Eight to 12 examples of creative work in the form of clear, well-focused high-resolution digital photos (at least 300 ppi/dpi and no less than 8″ x 10″ in size) on a DVD or CD-ROM.
+You may send the original artworks if good photos are unobtainable on your end (all originals will be returned).

-It is important to include a variety of media, by this we mean examples of sculpture/3-D work, ceramics, fiber art, painting, pastel work, ink drawing, color pencil drawing (graphite pencil is often too light), printmaking, collage, etc. Too much of the same medium may lead to our having to decline a nomination.
+It is important to include a variety of media — sculpture/3-D work, ceramics, fiber art, painting, pastel work, ink drawing, color pencil drawing (graphite pencil is often too light), printmaking, collage, etc. Too much of the same medium may lead to our having to decline a nomination.

-(3) Captions for all artwork, identifying the mediums used and the dimensions of the art (if there are titles for the works, please include these as well).
+3) Captions for all art, identifying the media used and the dimensions of the art.
+If there are titles for the works, please include these as well.

-(6) A clear, well-focused photo of the student.
+6) A clear, well-focused hi-res photo of the student.